Provisional Psychologists and Counsellors

 In-person and telehealth

 Scott Cowcher is currently completing a Master of Counselling at Monash University.
-Scott’ career has spanned a broad range of professional experiences, ranging from roles in public and international mental health as a psychiatric nurse.
+Scott’s career has spanned a broad range of professional experiences, ranging from roles in public and international mental health as a psychiatric nurse.
 He has also worked in Australia, Cambodia, USA, and Thailand in a range of roles that have included, mental health, education and literacy, capacity building and community development.
 Scott believes in creating a safe, non-judgmental supportive space for all clients to explore new ways of living their life more authentically.
 Scott has a particular interest older adults as they confront professional, physical, and emotional changes in their lives.
 This transition brings both challenges and rewards but is also confronting.
 Scott uses a person-centered approach, along with cognitive behavioural therapy (CBT) and Acceptance and Commitment Therapy (ACT) approaches in his counselling.
 Scott is available to assist people working through, life transitions, grief, stress, depression, and anxiety.

 Pearl's headshot